Individuals, Couples & Family Therapist Associate

 PROFESSIONAL STATUS AND SUPERVISION

-I am currently a Registered Marriage Family Therapist Intern in the state of Oregon.
+I am currently a Marriage Family Therapist Associate in the state of Oregon.
 I am working toward becoming a Licensed Marriage Family Therapist.
-The title “registered intern” means that I have completed a graduate program in the mental health field and have earned a Masters Degree.
-As a registered intern, I work with clients while being supervised by a licensed mental health professional.
+I have completed a graduate program in the mental health field and have earned a Masters Degree.
+As a Marriage Family Therapist Associate, I work with clients while being supervised by a licensed mental health professional.
 In addition to meeting regularly with my supervisors, I am also committed to seeking consultation with other mental health professionals as needed.
 My supervisors’ names are Dr. Tara Sanderson (Licensed Psychologist #2324), and Dr. Michelle Engblom-Deglmann (LMFT #T1004).
 I am happy to further explain my supervision requirements if you would like.